Blaze-Leo/Learning-to-Autofocus/README.md

 Arxiv Paper - 2004.12260v3

 Attempt at implementing the code.
-Very low expectation since GPU memory is only 4GB.
-Can't run a good number of epochs at a effective batche size.
+Very low GPU memory of 4GB is available to me.
+Can't run the training at 128x128 size patches and thus running at 32x32 size patches.

-It will take some research effort to construct valid patches from the images given in the dataset.
-Semi-archiving the project for now.
+Since there are very patches corresponding to label 0 and 41-48, I have removed those from the output and thus my model only outputs logits for labels 1-40.

+Training dataset size = 396870
+Testing dataset size = 55949

+Final model has MAE = 1.9641 on Test dataset and ~0.8 on Training and Validation dataset.

 Heavily edited [Dataset](https://huggingface.co/datasets/blaze-leo/Learning-to-Autofocus)